maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Notes

 1. No checking is done that the object in STACK matches one in GeoGebra.
 If it does not exist it will be created by GeoGebra.
 2. Currently setting points and values are the only supported objects.
-There is nothing stopping uses set objects, e.g. you could define `g:x^3` and set this in an applet.
-However, the syntax does not match perfectly so that `g:%pi*x^3` will throw an error in GeoGebra.
-(This functionality may be supported in the future but matching maxima syntax to GeoGebra syntax is a lot of work.)
+Users can set objects, e.g. you could define `g:x^3` and set this in an appletm

 3. Angles cannot be set directly, set points instead!

 ### A minimal example question with "set": can a student read (randomly) generated coordinates?